isomerpages/moe-kranjipri/pages/Every Kranjian Matters and Deserves the Best.md

 description: ""
 ---
 ![](/images/Homepage/Kranjians%20matters_final.png)<br>
-The school philosophy is ‘**Every Kranjian Matters and Deserves the Best**’ where ‘We value every student, Every student wants to succeed  and  All can learn’.
+The school philosophy is ‘**Every Kranjian Matters and Deserves the Best**’ where ‘*We value every student, Every student wants to succeed  and  All can learn’.*

 Because we endeavour to deliver the best to our Kranjians, in KPS, no effort is spared to ensure that our curriculum is **forward looking** so that our students can be **future ready** by the time they graduate.